 Global EMPA Fulbright Scholarship: Awarded to one British Citizen and one US Citizen to pursue the one-year, joint Executive MPA for Global Policy Leaders.
 The scholarship will provide full tuition and a stipend for one-semester of study.

 Global EMPA Program Pentland Scholarship: Full tuition scholarship and stipend awarded to one individual to pursue the one-year, Executive MPA for Global Policy Leaders.
 The scholarship will be awarded to individuals from Africa, Asia-Pacific, or Latin America and will support outstanding candidates who have at least seven years of management-related experience, can demonstrate a capacity to benefit from the program, a clear sense of how they can contribute to public service, and who lack the means to finance their own study.
-To apply, submit your degree program application to NYU Wagner before May 1 and submit your additional scholarship application to University College London.
+To apply, submit your degree program application to NYU Wagner before May 1 and submit your additional scholarship application to University College London (application pending).

 Teach for America (TFA) Scholarship: Half-tuition scholarship awarded to up to two alumni of Teach for America interested in pursuing full-time or part-time study.
 You are eligible to apply if you complete your service by the start of the Fall semester.
 We waive the application fee for all Teach for America alumni regardless of the semester for which you apply, but the scholarship is only available to those applying for Fall enrollment.